Tuition, Fees, and Housing

 During mid-August to mid-September, temporary accommodations are available in student residence halls at a modest charge for students searching for off-campus housing for Autumn Quarter.
 Contact Stanford Conferences for more information at (650) 725-1429.

-Stanford University's Residential Education program promotes the philosophy that living and learning are integrated and that formal teaching, informal learning, and personal support in residences are integral to a Stanford education.
+Stanford University’s Residential Education program promotes the philosophy that living and learning are integrated and that formal teaching, informal learning, and personal support in residences are integral to a Stanford education.
 Meals play a key role in this mission of community building, leading, and learning.
-Therefore, residents of specially designated University residence halls (Branner, Crothers/ Crothers Memorial, Florence Moore, Lakeside, Manzanita, Murray, Ricker, Stern, Toyon, Wilbur, and Yost) are required to participate in an R&DE Stanford Dining meal plan.
+Therefore, residents of specially designated University residence halls (Branner, Crothers/Crothers Memorial, Florence Moore, Lakeside, Manzanita, Ricker, Stern, Toyon, Wilbur, Yost, Murray, and EAST) are required to participate in an R&DE Stanford Dining meal plan.
 R&DE Stanford Dining is committed to excellence by providing meal plans that offer significant value, the highest quality, and maximum flexibility of dining across campus.

 By accepting Stanford's offer of admission and enrolling in classes, each student accepts responsibility for paying all debts to the University, including tuition and fees, for which he or she is liable.
 An individual's registration as a Stanford student constitutes his or her agreement to make timely payment of all amounts due.